roryp/starter-webflux-server/README.md

 ## Testing the Server

+### Using the ClientSse Test Client

-ClientSse class provides a simple client for testing the server.
-It can be used to send requests and receive responses from the server.
+The project includes a `ClientSse` class that provides a simple client for testing the server.
+This utility helps you send requests and receive streaming responses from the MCP server endpoints.